PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Consider adding a meal to the action -- between Relan boltac -- before they fight the Orc

+Show Relan returning to the old farm to pay off chapter 14?

 # 1 -- In the Company of Heroes

 "I am the chosen one.
 Only I can bring peace and restore balance to the land," said the blonde Knight in Shining™ Armor.